 With 325 days of sunshine a year, over 50,000 pools and lots of old-Hollywood charm, it’s no wonder that Palm Springs has the highest per capita gay population in the US.
-This daring desert town is just a few hour drive from LA, Vegas, and San Diego and home to numerous LGBTQ+ events including gay pride, White Party and the infamous Coachella Valley Music & Arts Festival.
+This daring desert town is home to numerous LGBT+ events including gay pride, White Party and the infamous Coachella Valley Music & Arts Festival.
 Known as “Hollywood’s Waiting Room for Heaven,” Palm Springs has been a destination for closeted queer folks in the entertainment industry since the early 1930’s.
 Besides a few other destinations in the US like Fort Lauderdale, Provincetown and Key West, Palm Springs is among these top cities with the most gay and clothing options resorts in the country.

 Clothing Optional Gay Hotels and Resorts in Palm Springs

-InnDulge – a clean and welcoming place to stay with a great pool and friendly staff.
+This clothing optional resort is a clean and welcoming place to stay with a great pool and friendly staff.
 They offer a 12-person jacuzzi and heated/chilled saltwater pool, both open 24 hours a day and complimentary local gym access.
 Choose from a variety of guest rooms and suites with full kitchens and sitting areas.
 Additional amenities include free wifi, air conditioning, on-site guest laundry and outdoor misters.
 Enjoy the daily continental breakfast and evening social hours, Thursday pizza and weekend pool parties.
 They’ll even help you book restaurants and local activities during your visit.

 There are many sites for apartment rentals including Airbnb, Vrbo and Booking.com.
 All three companies have inclusive policies and support the LGBT+ community.
 Prices are generally comparable to budget hotels, especially if you’re willing to get a room in a shared apartment.
-Book AirBnB →
+Book VRBO →